 Now, if the idea of super bugs bent on world domination doesn’t scare you, antibacterial products also have an impact on our environment.
 The main chemical used currently in antibacterial products is the chemical Triclosan.
 Although chemicals are removed from our water through treatment plants, Triclosan still ends up in our waterways.
 Typically, the sludge from waste water is used as fertilizer on fields for crops and livestock feed.
 Once it rains these chemicals come off the fields and into our water ways, again coming into contact with bacteria and possibly creating resistance.
 Triclosan was found in 60% of the streams and waterways found in the United States, and is considered one of the top water contaminants.

 It is important to note that not all bacteria is bad for us.
 As I mentioned, many of us were eating dirt when we were kids.
 This gets us into contact with all sorts of bacteria and can actually help kids build up a stronger immune system.
 There is also bacteria in our stomachs that helps us to digest our foods and even on our skin that helps keep “bad” bacteria in check.

 There are a few things to keep in mind about antibacterial products: The first is the fact that they don’t actually do a better job then plain soap and detergents with warm water.
 The second is that the only people that really “need” to use them are those that have some sort of medical reason to do so.

-Next time you are at the grocery store, help prevent the possibility of bacteria taking over the world and reach for a product that is lacking the antibacterial label.
-You might save a few bucks while stopping the development of a future bug outside of the silver screen.
+Next time you are at the grocery store, help prevent the possibility of bacteria taking over the world and reach for a product without the antibacterial label: You might save a few bucks while stopping the development of a future bug outside of the silver screen.